-Amaryllis Bulbs - 'Opal Star' SHIPPING NOW!
+Amaryllis Bulbs - 'Opal Star' Out For Season.

 The following item(s) have been added to your basket:

 - Fast Facts

 Name: "Opal Star" Amaryllis Bulbs Type: Late Season Planted Bulbs Bulb Size: 30-32 cm Color: Cream and pink Mature Height / Flower Size: 24+ Inches / Up to 8" across Blooming Time: Late Winter - 7-9 weeks after planting Sun / Shade: Sun & Partial Shade Hardiness Zones: Plant Indoors in Any Zone / 7-9 oudoors Ships: Fall-Winter